prafullanalawade/sales-forecasting/README.md

 - Decision Tree Regressor

 ## 🏆 Best Performing Model
-- **Random Forest Regressor** achieved the highest accuracy and lowest error compared to other models.
+- **Random Forest Regressor** achieved the highest accuracy of approx. 0.79 and lowest error compared to other models.
 - Model performance was evaluated using metrics such as **R² Score**, **MAE**, and **RMSE**.

 ## 📂 Project Workflow